On the fate of spacetime singularities: The Schr odinger equation

 \emph{\textbf{Synchronous gauge}} --- In this paper I adopt the \emph{synchronous gauge}, with the metric written as

 This gauge corresponds to fixing the spatial coordinates $x^i$ in such a way that the shifts $N_i = 0$.
-This can be done by identifying a congruence of geodesic observers, among which we can set at $x^i = 0$ the specific observer that we provide with the clock~\eqref{classicclock}.
+This can be done by identifying a congruence of geodesic observers, among which the observer provided with the clock~\eqref{classicclock} sits at $x^i = 0$.
 The formal way to do so is to introduce a non-relativistic fluid type of matter, described by three scalar fields $\phi^I$ where $\phi^I = constant$ represent the trajectories of the volume elements of the fluid, or of the observers inside the congruence.
-By adopting the \emph{unitary gauge} choice $\phi^I = x^i$, the momentum constrain then reduces to $N_i = 0$ (e.g.~\cite{Nicolis:2022gzh}, App.
+By adopting the \emph{unitary gauge} choice $\phi^I = x^i$, the momentum constraint then implies $N_i = 0$ (e.g.~\cite{Nicolis:2022gzh}, App.
 D).
 The Hamiltonian constraint is the WdW equation, that I discuss shortly.
-When both $N$ and $h_{ij}$ are functions of $t$ and $x^i$, the metric~\eqref{metric} is completely general.

 This gauge has been used to study classical (spacelike) singularities by Belinsky, Lifshitz and Khalatnikov (BLK) in their seminal paper~\cite{Belinsky:1970ew}.
 One central hypothesis of that paper, validated by later numerical studies~\cite{Garfinkle:2003bb}, is that as we approach the singularity spatial gradients become irrelevant and $h_{ij}$ effectively becomes a function of time only.
 One heuristic way of seeing this is that the contribution of the gradients to the energy density scales as $a^{-4}$ for modes that are still inside the horizon.
 This should be confronted with the behavior of anisotropies that, classically, scale as $a^{-6}$.
 As we approach the singularity anisotropies tend to dominate the dynamics eventually, in the so-called \emph{Kasner phase}.